TACC/Lmod/docs/source/060_locating.rst

 more complicated on what modulefile to load.
 Lmod uses the following rules to locate a modulefile:

 #.
+The user may specify *C/N*/default or *N*/default which is exactly
+   the same as *C/N* or *N*.
+Namely Lmod removes the string "/default" and then continues as if it was never there.
+#.
 It looks for an exact match in all ``MODULEPATH``
    directories.
 It picks the first match it finds.
 This is true of hidden modules.
 Specifying the fullName of a module will